wenzhe-li/academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 My name is Wenzhe Li (李文哲).
 I am a Ph.D. student in the Department of Electrical and Computer Engineering at Princeton University, advised by [Chi Jin](https://sites.google.com/view/cjin/home).
 I received my B.E. from the Department of Computer Science and Technology at Tsinghua University, where I was fortunate to work with [Chongjie Zhang](http://people.iiis.tsinghua.edu.cn/~zhang/), [Guy Van den Broeck](https://web.cs.ucla.edu/~guyvdb/), and [Stefano Ermon](https://cs.stanford.edu/~ermon/).

-My research interests lie in reinforcement learning and probabilistic methods for machine learning.
-I have worked on topics including offline reinforcement learning, score-based generative models, and approximate inference.
+My research interests lie in the intersection of reinforcement learning, multi-agent learning, and LLMs.
+I have worked on topics including LLMs, multi-agent reinforcement learning, offline reinforcement learning, score-based generative models, and approximate inference.